LarryIsBetter/Ledger-Live-Flatpak/README.md

 # Ledger-Live-Flatpak

-Not affilated with Ledger in anyway.
+Not affilated with the Ledger company in anyway.

 Flatpak manifest to build Ledger Live Desktop from the AppImage.